 I’m posting this recipe for my colleague Jason Skomorowski, who enjoyed this curry when he was staying with me recently.
 It’s a mild, creamy curry that to some degree resembles a korma, but it’s nowhere close to authentic.
 Still, it’s my own recipe, and it works well.
 It has a much richer and more intense flavour than an actual korma.

 Here’s how to make it.
+This qualities I’ve guessed at here should be good for about six people.
 Sorry that the quantities are so vague: I have no idea how much of any of these ingredients I use, I just do it by feel.

-- Chop some chicken breasts into bite-sized chunks.
+- Chop about 1 kg chicken breasts into bite-sized chunks.
+(Defrost them first if they’re frozen.)

-- Put the pieces in a bowl, and set it up to marinade:
+- Put the chicken pieces in a bowl, and set it up to marinade:

 - Add various spices — whatever you have, really — and mix in.
-I tend to use cumin, coriander, turmeric, ground ginger, black pepper and garam masala.
+I tend to use a couple of teaspoons each of cumin, coriander, turmeric, ground ginger, black pepper and garam masala.

-- Add natural yoghurt and mix everything together.
+- Add just enough natural yoghurt to coat the chicken generously, and mix everything together.

 - Leave for several hours, or overnight.

-- Chop some good-sized onions, and fry them in vegetable oil.
+- Chop six to eight good-sized onions, and fry them in vegetable oil.

-- Heat some vegetable oil in a new pan.
+- Heat a few tablespoons of vegetable oil in a new pan.

-- When it’s hot, add some cumin seed and stir until it’s popping.
+- When it’s hot, add two teaspoons of cumin seed and stir until it’s popping.

 - Add the marinated chicken, and stir-fry until it’s well on the way to being cooked through.

 - Remove the chicken from the pan.
-To the remaining yoghurty juices, add more spices.
-Whatever you have is fine.
+To the remaining yoghurty juices, add more spices — about the same as you used in the marinadei s good, but whatever you have is fine.

-- Add more natural yoghurt until the texture seems about right.
+- Add about 300-500 g natural yoghurt until the texture seems about right.

 - Simmer until the chicken is cooked through, topping up with yoghurt if it becomes necessary to maintain the right texture.